moabs81/scaffold2/readme.md

 #### How to run

-This scaffold uses npm scripts and a chain of webpack plug-ins and loaders rather than a task runner like gulp or grunt.
+This toolset uses npm scripts and a chain of Webpack plug-ins and loaders rather than a task runner like gulp or grunt.
 See 'package.json' for the NPM scripts used to run the dev environment

 * To run the dev server, use <code>npm run start</code> and navigate to http://localhost:4000
 * To run the fake API, use <code>npm run API</code>.
 The base URL of the API is http://localhost:3000
 * To run the test suite, use <code>npm run test</code>.
 Obviously, make sure you have, like, tests first
 * Before building the project, use <code>npm run clean dist</code> to delete the contents of the dist/ directory prior to bundling into it
-* To build this project, use <code>npm run build</code> - I need to fix this config file though, so it may not work right now
+* To build this project, use <code>npm run build</code> - I need to fix this config though, so it may not work right now

 #### My ambitions